mii-key/obsidian-links/README.md

 </details>

 ## Add link text
-add link text, select it and place cursor at the end of the text.
-For local path link text = file name of the note.
-For http[s] based URL link text = heading (`<head/>`) of the page.
+Add link text, select it and place cursor at the end of the text.
+Link text depends on the kind of a link.
+For local notes text will be either file name of the note or popup with suggested link texts.
+Title separator can be specified in setting.
+For external http[s] links, page content is requested and link text is set to the title (content of `<title/>` element) of the page.

 - Command palette: **Add link text**
 - Context menu: **Add link text**